caojen/json_log/README.md

     pub status: u16,
     pub username: &'a str,
     pub method: &'a str,
-    pub headers: Map<&'a str, &'a str>,
+    pub headers: std::collections::HashMap<&'a str, &'a str>, }
-}
 ```